saylordotorg/course_cs403/Unit05.md

+---
+layout: default
+title: "CS403: Introduction to Modern Database Systems"
+course_description: "A study of database architecture and the components used in implementation.
+Topics include using the Structured Query Language, file structures and access methods, database modeling, design, and user interface,components of database management systems, and information storage and retrieval."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: The Relational Database Model** <span id="5"></span> *The relational database model provides us with a way to understand how data can be perceived.
 While the E-R model represents the relations